Spiritual Meaning of Mountains in a Dream

 What does it mean when you dream about mountains in the Bible?

 Biblically, mountains are places of divine encounter and spiritual authority.
-Dreaming of mountains from a biblical perspective can signal that God is calling you to greater faith, revealing a difficult season ahead, or showing you a kingdom-level obstacle that faith can move.
+Dreaming of mountains from a biblical perspective can signal that God is calling you to greater faith, revealing a difficult season ahead, or showing you an obstacle that faith can move.
 Positive mountain imagery in scripture points to elevation and divine favor.

 What does seeing a mountain in a dream mean in Islam?

-In Islamic interpretation, a mountain in a dream often symbolizes a strong, stable figure in your life or a condition of firmness and resolve.
+In Islamic interpretation, a mountain often symbolizes a strong, stable figure in your life or a condition of firmness and resolve.
 Climbing a mountain can mean striving through trials with patience.
 A falling or collapsing mountain may warn of the downfall of someone in a position of power near you.

 What does seeing a mountain mean in a dream in Hindu tradition?